| "Whilst the machine was burning the Vickers

 driven back to Esbjerg and told that we would be quartered at the Palads Hotellet.
 We at

+once proceeded to our quarters guarded by two policemen.
 Side Note: The Palads Hotellet still exists on Skolegard in

 Esbjerg, now renamed the Cabinn Esbjerg, and is pictured below as it is now and how it